Wings Air FAQs

 Yes, we have multiple helicopters.

 Yes, but picture-taking is not allowed until you’re seated inside the helicopter.
 Airport security prohibits photos taken by passengers on airport property such as the hangars and ramp.
-Wings Air personnel escorting you to/from the helicopter can take photos for you in front of the helicopter, available for purchase after the flight.

 In our large turbine helicopters typically 1 or 2 people sit on the front next to the pilot and 3 or 4 people sit in the back.
 In our smaller Robinson R44 helicopter 1 person sits on the front and 2 people sit in the back.
 All seats are forward-facing and thanks to the large windows visibility is great from every angle.
 Passengers can communicate with one another and the pilot through noise-cancelling headsets.